Getting Started as a System Designer

 From the information above, you should be able to begin building your new Rule System, as well as the entities it contains.
 For more information on this process, consider the Getting Started As a Homebrewer or Gamemaster guide.
 Or if you'd like a practical example, check out our guide for setting up D&D 5E from scratch, which walks you through the entire process of building the 5th Edition of Dungeons & Dragons.

-In the future, we'll be creating more detailed guides about each of the principles discussed above, as well as how your Rule System configuration choices will carry over into the Homebrewing and Playing Experience of your community on Tabletop Mirror.
+In the future, we'll be creating more detailed guides about each of the principles discussed above, as well as how your Rule System configuration choices will carry over into the Homebrewing and Playing Experience of your community on Hedron.